Tanisha110705/Power-Line-Fault-Detection/README.md

 # Low-Cost Embedded System for Electrical Fault Detection and Physical Anomaly Monitoring in Power Lines

-## 📌 Overview
+## Overview

-This project presents a low-cost embedded system designed for real-time electrical fault detection and physical anomaly monitoring in power transmission lines.
+This project is an affordable embedded system which is developed to monitor and detect faults in power transmission lines.

-Traditional electrical fault detection systems can be expensive, complex and unsuitable for educational laboratory environments.
-This project develops a low-cost prototype using an Arduino Uno as the central embedded controller.
+Conventional electrical fault detection systems can be costly and complicated as well as not suitable for laboratory use.
+This project is an affordable prototype which makes use of the Arduino Uno as the central embedded controller.

-The system combines:
+This system has been built through:

-- Electrical current monitoring using an ACS712 current sensor
+- Electrical current measurement by an ACS712 current sensor
-- Physical proximity monitoring using an HC-SR04 ultrasonic sensor
+- Proximity measurement by an HC-SR04 ultrasonic sensor
-- Real-time status display using a 16×2 I2C LCD
+- Real time status monitoring by 16×2 I2C LCD
-- LED-based fault indication
+- LED based fault identification
-- Serial communication for data monitoring and analysis
+- Serial Communication for data monitoring and analysis
-- MATLAB-based real-time visualization
+- Real time visualization in MATLAB
-- Machine-learning-based vision analysis using YOLOv8
+- Vision analysis through machine learning using YOLOv8

-The embedded prototype classifies the monitored system into:
+The embedded prototype will classify the monitored system into three categories:

 - NORMAL
 - OPEN CIRCUIT
 - OVERCURRENT
 - OBSTACLE